 Over the course of successive Conferences of the Parties — known as COP — new elements have been introduced into the international structure in the negotiations on climate change.
 These elements allow for specific challenges to be tackled such as mitigation and adaptation to climate change.

 The United Nations Conference on the Environment and Development, held in Rio de Janeiro in 1992, demonstrated the international consensus for addressing the problem of climate change.
 This was the context behind establishing the United Nations Framework Convention on Climate Change (UNFCCC).
 It was initially signed by 166 countries, but 197 have now ratified it.

 Since 1992, different milestones have been reached in the various negotiations.
-The text of the Paris Agreement was finally approved on 12 December 2015, it is a legal pact containing the elements required to construct a global strategy to combat climate change from 2020 onwards.
+Finally, on 12 December 2015, the text of the Paris Agreement was approved, a legal pact containing the elements required to construct a global strategy to combat climate change from 2020 onwards.